wizrd00/rufshare/source/README.md

 ## data.c

 ### push_chunk_data()
 	-this function sets socket low-water mark size to 2 * SEGMENTSIZE -in this function, poll() will wait until the current available space in socket send buffer is equal ot greater than 2 * SEGMENTSIZE

+## rufshare.c

+### chunk_count
+	-chunk_count = count of chunks + one partial_chunk_size;